IntelligenceModding/Advanced-Peripherals-Documentation/docs/peripherals/me_bridge.md

 end
 ```

-!!! info
+!!!
+Warning
     The `crafting` event will fire when the ME Bridge is connected to an active ME System that is performing crafting operations.
+These operations **need** to be started by the bridge itself!

 ---